GenAI Is No Silver Bullet for Qualitative Research in Software Engineering: Introduction

 A distinctive feature of qualitative research in SE is the complexity of its data sources.
 Researchers analyze not only heterogeneous artifacts, such as source code, version control logs, issue tracker comments, design documents, and chat logs, but also how these artifacts are interconnected in socio-technical workflows.
 In addition, such artifacts must usually be interpreted alongside human-centered data such as interviews, surveys, and field observations.
 This combination of technical, social, and organizational material complicates qualitative analysis, and demands that methods be carefully adapted to the realities of SE research.

-Interpreting data in a qualitative research approach can often involve assigning researcher-derived labels to complex data sources.
-This is typically called ``coding'', and depending on the research method and researcher's philosophy, seeks to derive higher level insights from the data.
+Qualitative analysis often includes coding, i.e., assigning researcher-derived labels to segments of data, but it is not exhausted by label assignment.
+Researchers must also prepare and correct transcripts, become familiar with the material, compare cases, refine or extend codebooks, notice negative cases, and develop themes or theory.
 For example, Hoda conducted 58 interviews for her work on Agile teams, each one hour in length~\cite{hoda2011self}.
 A conservative estimate is that one hour of interview will produce 20 pages of text\footnote{\cite{montes2025large} reports 177 single spaced 12 pt pages for \~900 minutes of interviews}.
-Thus this work required the researcher (after doing the interviews) to review, correct, and code over one thousand pages of transcripts.
-The outcome of the coding analysis is usually a series of themes, in some cases refined into a theory around the phenomena of interest.
+Thus this work required the researcher (after doing the interviews) to review, correct, and iteratively analyze over one thousand pages of transcripts.
+The outcome is not merely a labeled dataset, but a series of themes and, in some cases, a theory around the phenomena of interest.

 The advent of large language models and related GenAI technologies raises important questions for traditional approaches to qualitative research.
 GenAI models can summarize, translate, and classify text, and they have already been tested in qualitative coding tasks.
 For example, a recent requirements engineering study found that a state-of-the-art model achieved substantial agreement with human analysts for deductive annotation (Cohen's $\kappa$ > 0.7), but performed poorly in zero-shot settings (zero-shot describes a prompt that does not give an example of how the model should label the data).
 Carefully designed prompts improved both precision and reliability~\cite{shah2025inductive}.
 A mapping study of large language models in qualitative research similarly concluded that the current evidence supports only narrow annotation tasks, with prompt engineering and human supervision remaining essential, and with inaccuracies or hallucinations still possible~\cite{barros2025large}.